Transferring a Commercial Lease to a New Owner

 How much does a solicitor charge for transferring a commercial lease?

-Our commercial lease solicitors charge a fixed fee between £1000-£1500 plus VAT for legal services regarding transferring a commercial lease to the new owner.
+Our commercial lease solicitors offer a fixed-fee service ranging from £1,000 to £1,500 plus VAT for handling the legal process of transferring a commercial lease to a new owner.

 By choosing our fixed fee services, you can have the peace of mind that there will be no hidden costs or surprises.
 We believe in transparency and making the commercial lease process as smooth as possible.